WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 ```
 </div>

-They should be avoided because they add unnecessary whitespace around the codeblock.
+HTML tags should be avoided because they add unnecessary whitespace around the codeblock.

 ----

 [^1]: Using GitHub Desktop or Git.